Women’s History Month at Keiser University

 Terri Curran is the University Department Chair for Cybersecurity at Keiser University.
 With more than forty years of experience in cybersecurity, she often found herself as the only woman in meetings full of men.
 The belief she values the most is curiosity which guided her through the process of discovering and predicting the human potential for cyber disruptions.
 She exhibits a passion to learn and an even greater passion to give back to her students.
 Through her role as department chair, Curran focuses on preparing students to become well-rounded cybersecurity practitioners who are observant of business risk, emerging cyber trends and organizational business process.
 She encourages everyone, especially women, to consider a career in cybersecurity, saying.
 “With 30,000 cybersecurity jobs available in Florida right now, there are opportunities for everyone, but especially for female and veteran students.”

-Norma Pastore is the Dean of Academic for Keiser University’s Latin Division, serving in the position for seven years.
+Norma Pastore is the Campus President of Keiser University Miami.
 Originally from the Dominican Republic, she says her greatest challenge in life was moving to the United States and putting her career on hold after marriage and the birth of her child.
 She committed to continuing her academic pursuits and earned her Doctor of Health Science degree from Keiser University.
 She believes Keiser University’s robust online learning options enable working women to excel in their careers, helping them earn social inclusion, autonomy, and independence.